Kjetil2/RPGHeroes/README.md

 I used .Net 6.0
 I was given some guidelinse to how i could create it an minimum requierments.

-I diden't meet those requierment, but i mange to create several classes, methodes, Attributes and Constructor's.
+I didn't meet those requierment, but i manage to create several classes, methodes, Attributes and Constructor's.

 I struggel alot with the calculation.
 And i did not got time to do the testes.